geoffreyporto/resume/README.md

 * **Co-Founder at Lean-101 Startup \(2016-present\)**

-  * We are building a marketplace of Android/IOS Apps for supporting our friends engineers in their lean manufacturing process and measurement quality.

   * Working in the initial phase for discovery our business model canvas \(Design Thinking\).

   * Launched the web portal.
 See here: [https://www.lean-101.com](https://www.lean-101.com "Portal web de Lean-101")

-  * I'm coding a web app front-end for the platform administrador using Google Angular 4\(Typscript\)/React web components.
+  * I'm coding a web app front-end for the platform administrador using React web components.

-  * I'm coding a React-Native App prototype.

   * I'm coding a core Back-End Platform based in Microservices and Event-Driven Architecture \(CQRS/Event Sourcing\) with GoLang, Kafka, OpenShift Origin PaaS \(Google Kubernetes\), Istio.io, NGINX/netty, Cassandra, Redis and Postgresql

+  * We are building a marketplace of Android/IOS Apps for supporting our friends engineers in their lean manufacturing process and measurement quality.

 **Skills**